wildonion/kh4rk4ri/README.md

 # Preprocessing

-The `Preprocessor` class is responsible for tokenizing(lemmatization and lowercase converting), cleaning(stopwords and punctuations removal), vectorizing(BOW and TF-IDF) and splitting the training documents into `x_train`, `y_train`, `x_test` and `y_test` with 20 percent of test data.
+The `MRSADatasetPipeline` class is responsible for tokenizing(lemmatization and lowercase converting), cleaning(stopwords and punctuations removal) and vectorizing(BOW and TF-IDF).

+Preprocessed input texts of our training documents are passed through the `DataLoader` object to split the training documents into `x_train`, `y_train`, `x_test` and `y_test` with 20 percent of test data.

 # Training Process

-Preprocessed input texts of our training documents are passed through the `DataLoader` object to build the pipeline using `sklearn.pipeline` then feeded into the various ML models like **Naive Bayesian GaussianNB and MultinomialNB**, **Logistic and Linear Regression**, **Support Vector Machine** and **Random Forest**.
+After that the dataloader object is feeded into the various ML models like **Naive Bayesian GaussianNB and MultinomialNB**, **Logistic and Linear Regression**, **Support Vector Machine** and **Random Forest** to build its pipeline based on preprocessed and transformed(using `Transformer` class) data and the selected model.

-We trained all mentioned ML models on training dataloader object pipeline.
+Finally we called the `train()` method on the selected model to train it using the training dataloader object pipeline.
 Below are calculated and plotted statistical results for each model.

-> Generally we first build the dataset pipeline then we pass it through the dataloader object.
-Here we did the opposite.

 # Statistical Results